patricianellas/2017_JavaLabs/Lab01/src/README.md

 LAB01 - WEEK OF 24th JULY

 EXERCISE 2.15 - ARITHMETIC
-This is simple application that prompts the user to enter two integers and prints their sum, product, difference, and quotient.
+This is a simple application that prompts the user to enter two integers and prints their sum, product, difference, and quotient.

 EXERCISE 2.16 - COMPARING INTEGERS
 This is an application that prompts the user to enter two integers and then displays the larger number followed by the word "is larger".